ibm-cloud-docs/log-analysis/agent/adding_tags.md

 # Grouping data by using tags
 {: #adding_tags}

-Configure a LogDNA agent to associate tags to all log records that it collects so that you can identify the agent's data quicker in the LogDNA web UI.
+Configure a logging agent to associate tags to all log records that it collects so that you can identify the agent's data quicker in the logging UI.
 {:shortdesc}

-* You can define multiple tags per LogDNA agent.
+* You can define multiple tags per logging agent.
 * You separate tags by using commas.
 * The maximum number of characters that you can set to define multiple tags is 80 characters.
 * You can view the tags per log record.
-* You can filter data by using one or more tags through the *All Tags* menu in the LogDNA web UI.
+* You can filter data by using one or more tags through the *All Tags* menu in the logging UI.

 ## Adding tags to logs from a Kubernetes cluster